 Diethard Reid merely gave a corner smirk toward her question.
-"I believe this location is secure enough." he replied simply.
+"I believe this location is secure enough," he replied simply.
 "Now please, deliver your report."

 Sayoko's eyes narrowed.
 While she was not a woman to particularly hold any hatred or grudges, for the last eight years she had grown to despise this man to the point of considering taking his life.
-Sure, on the outside he was a refined and elegant man gifted with a great intellect and a silver tongue, as well as a gift in acquiring and manipulating facts that made him effective in his role as both the Okinawan Secretary of Media and the Director of the Black Knights' Intelligence Corps, but on the inside, he was every bit a scheming and manipulating serpent that only served the greater good for the time being.
-While that characterization made him similar to Lelouch, the young prince made up for it by possessing a unique empathy towards others and a selfless attitude to seeing proper justice bestowed for the people no matter the personal cost; Colonel Diethard Reid on the other hand was strictly a self-server whose only interest was having a front row seat at "the turn of the era" as he liked to refer to it.
+Sure, on the outside he was a refined and elegant man gifted with a great intellect and a silver tongue, as well as a gift in acquiring and manipulating facts that made him effective in his role as both the Okinawan Secretary of Media and the Director of the Black Knights' Intelligence Division, but on the inside, he was every bit a scheming and manipulating serpent that only served the greater good for the time being.
+While that characterization made him similar to Lelouch, the young prince made up for it by possessing a unique empathy towards others and a selfless attitude to seeing proper justice bestowed for the people no matter the personal cost; Major General Diethard Reid on the other hand was strictly a self-server whose only interest was having a front row seat at "the turn of the era" as he liked to refer to it.
 In Sayoko's opinion, he was far too dangerous to keep around, and she would be all too willing to strike him down should he even consider betraying Lelouch.